 Contact lenses are safely used by millions of people every day, but they require some upkeep and care.
 Oil, debris, makeup, and microorganisms can all accumulate on them over time, and these in turn can irritate your eyes, or worse.
-As EyeSmart notes, because contacts sit directly on the surface of your eyes, a lens that is not properly cleaned and disinfected can increase the risk of eye infection, so good hygiene is essential!
+A lens that is not properly cleaned and disinfected can increase the risk of eye infection, so good hygiene is essential!
 A good cleansing regimen will include some type of contact solution and/or related products and must include cleaning, disinfecting, rinsing, and properly storing the lenses.

 While the plethora of solution options may seem overwhelming, know that the first and best place to start is with your eye care professional.
 She can recommend which products will best suit your contact lens type and your eyes, especially if you have any allergies or are prone to protein buildup.
 Some of the cleaning regimens may be multistep and others may be "all-in-one," but it is important to understand the role of different solutions and not confuse their use contexts.

 Contact solution is a commercially prepared chemical solution for cleaning and disinfecting contact lenses.
 There are many types and brands, but most of them contain some kind of preservative, a binding agent, a buffer, and a surfactant or wetting agent.
 These elements effectively remove any buildup that has formed on the lenses without scratching them and condition the lenses so that they are moist and wet on the surface of your eyes.
 Lenses can safely be stored in contact solution when not in use, where they will be kept sterile and hydrated.